-The ratio between each successive pair gets closer and closer to Phi as you progress through the series.
+The ratio between each successive pair gets closer and closer to Phi as you

 Once you start splitting a golden rectangle by the ratio, you can keep sub-splitting it down forever.
 The spiral this produces exactly matches the growth of the Nautilus shell in nature.